 Understanding How To Scale Your Live Stream To Fit Your Church’s Size

-Finally, in this segment he talks about looking for things that a small church can do that a large church cannot and promote those things because those things are what some people are looking for.
+Finally, in this segment, he talks about looking for things that a small church can do that a large church cannot and promoting those things because those things are what some people are looking for.
 Not everyone wants a large church experience.